fsharp/fslang-design/RFCs/FS-1129-shorthand-anonymous-unary-functions.md

 ## Culture-aware formatting/parsing

+TODO, but no

 Does the proposed RFC interact with culture-aware formatting and parsing of numbers, dates and currencies?
 For example, if the RFC includes plaintext outputs, are these outputs specified to be culture-invariant or current-culture.

 # Unresolved questions

+1. Is underscore definitely the appropriate symbol?
+2. Is there a good name for this feature?
+3. What happens when you nest this?

 What parts of the design are still TBD?